GoogleCloudPlatform/iap-gcip-web-toolkit/sample/app/README.md

 Create your project in the [Cloud Console](https://console.cloud.google.com).

-You will need to create the GAE app, the IAP and CICP projects in the same Google Cloud project.
+You will need to create the GAE app, the IAP and GCIP projects in the same Google Cloud project.

 TODO: provide instructions on full developer journey.